taublast/DrawnUi.Maui.Demo/README.md

 To make your root `Canvas` catch gestures you need to attach a `TouchEffect` to it.
 After that skia controls can process gestures in multiple ways:
-* Implementing an `ISkiaGestureListener` interface and overriding `OnGestureReceived`.
+* At low level by implementing an `ISkiaGestureListener` interface and overriding `OnGestureReceived`.
+* At control level by overriding `ProcessGestures`, recommended for custom controls.
 * Attaching a `HandleGestures` effect that has properties similar `SkiaHotspot`.
 * Including a `SkiaHotspot` as a child.
 * Using a `SkiaButton`.